-Many types of kitchen Cabinet Refinishing Seattle are available to protect your cabinets and help them last longer.
+Many types of kitchen Cabinet Refinishing are available to protect your cabinets and help them last longer.
 The first step in refinishing your cabinets is cleaning them.
 Depending on the material you have chosen, cleaning will be different.
 Below is an overview of some of the different types of cabinet refinishing that are available.

 Cabinet Refinishing Wood.
 Wood kitchen cabinets are often the easiest to refinish and offer the greatest visual appeal with little effort.
 For easy removal, most cabinets come equipped with removable peel and stick stickers that make refinishing easy and simple.

 Cabinet Refinishing with New Insights.
 New kitchen cabinet finishes come with an epoxy coating that protects the finish from damage and prolongs the life of your fixtures.
 Epoxy coatings are available in several different types including acrylic, latex, and polyurethane coatings.
 There are new ones being produced each year that offer improved durability against impact, temperature changes, moisture, and other factors.
 The coatings are also available in many different colors and finishes.
 Coatings are usually thin enough that they do not require siding but are strong enough to provide protection against impact and scratches.

 Cabinet Refinishing with MDF or particle board.
 This type of cabinet refinishing is achieved by using extremely fine sandpapers and abrasive materials to sand the boards.
 This technique does not require siding, because the boards do not become part of your home’s exterior.
 Popular choices of materials include pine and cedar.
 Although this type of cabinet refinishing can be done on site, most do-it-yourselfers choose to do the job at a local cabinetry shop.